ramsafin/java-huffman-codec-lab/README.md

 ## Limitations

-This work is not intended to be applied in real compression/decompression scenarios due to obvious inefficiency.
+This work is not intended to be applied in real compression/decompression scenarios.